Glossary

 Clip Shelf Life

-Clip shelf life is determined by two factors: platform distribution mechanics and content type.
-On TikTok, nearly all views happen within the first 48–72 hours of posting.
-The For You Page is a real-time feed that surfaces content based on immediate engagement velocity — after a clip's engagement window closes, it gets pushed less often, and views taper to near-zero within a week.
-A TikTok clip's shelf life is functionally 2–3 days regardless of quality.
+On TikTok, nearly all of a clip's views arrive in the first 48–72 hours.
+The For You feed is a live system that surfaces content on current engagement velocity — once a clip's window closes, it stops being pushed and views taper to nothing inside a week.
+A TikTok clip's shelf life is about three days, and no amount of quality changes that.
+Plan your posting around it instead of fighting it.

 Related Terms